dieterich-lab/rp-bp/docs/usage-instructions.md

 * `riboseq_data`.
 The base output location for all created files.
 * [`note`].
 An optional string which will be added to all filenames.
 It should not contain spaces or any other special characters.
 * [`models_base`].
 The base path to the compiled models,  the base path to the compiled models.
 The models specified in the paper are included with the source distribution and compiled/pickled as part of the installation process.
-They are installed in an operating system-specific location, in particular, `user_data_dir` from the [appdirs package](https://pypi.python.org/pypi/appdirs).
+They are installed in an operating system-specific location (in particular, `user_data_dir` from the [appdirs package](https://pypi.python.org/pypi/appdirs).
 This location is determined during installation and does not normally need to be changed.
 For development, they may be in some alternative location.

 #### Reference genome options
 These options should be exactly the same as those used in the configuration file used to create the reference indices.